MichaelStott/tech-squawks/web/content/aws/getting_started/aws/cli.md

 {{< /tabs >}}

 3. Run the following and enter the credentials downloaded from the previous section when prompted.
-This will enable the CLI to authenitcate with AWS and perform API calls.
+This will enable the CLI to authenitcate with AWS services.
 {{< tabs groupId="CLI" >}}
 {{% tab name="CLI" %}}
 **Command**